rahatlou/CMP/lec30/lec30.md

   - b-jet identification
     - jet energy and underlying process, number of simultaneous interactions, energy spectrum, number of hadrons

-in all these cases the machine learning approach is pretty much your only solution.
+in all these cases the machine learning approach is pretty much your only viable solution.

 ## Data language
 With *data point* we indicate a collection of information concerning an object, an event, or a measurement that can be fed as input to an algorithm.
 Each type of information is called an **attribute** and together with its value it is a **feature** of the data point.